hibernate/hibernate-reactive/README.md

 ### Running tests

-Tests require an instance of the corresponding database to be running on your machine.
-You can start the database instances in any way you like:

-#### Starting bare-metal databases

-To run the tests, ensure that PostgreSQL is installed on your machine.
+To run the tests, you'll need to get the test databases running on your machine.
+There are three ways to start the test databases.

+#### If you have Docker installed

+If you have Docker installed, running the tests is really easy.
+You don't need to create the test databases manually.
+Just type:

+    ./gradlew test -Pdocker

+The tests will run faster if you reuse the same containers across multiple test runs.
+To do this, set `testcontainers.reuse.enable=true` in the file `$HOME/.testcontainers.properties`.
+(Just create the file if it doesn't already exist.)

+#### If you already have PostgreSQL installed

+If you already have PostgreSQL installed on your machine, you'll just need to create the test database.
 From the command line, type the following commands:

 	psql
 	create database "hibernate-rx";
 	create user "hibernate-rx" with password 'hibernate-rx';
 	grant all privileges on database "hibernate-rx" to "hibernate-rx";

-If you also want to run the MySQL tests, ensure that MySQL is installed, and then type the following:
+There are also tests for MySQL, so if you also have MySQL installed, you can run these tests as well.
+Create the test database using the following commands:

     mysql -uroot
     create database `hibernate-rx`;